NickGrunert/master-thesis/modules/00_data.typ

     The general distribution does not change, but the bias towards a predominant portion of the data being flat roofs is slightly reduced.
     Note that the two disappearing roof types are the GambrelHipRoof, which is a misclassification, and the Barrelroof, which is a small arched roof.
     The latter is a small loss of information as it is also part of a large building with a complex shape and many parts that are not very useful anyway.

+    // TODO say that removed images are in appendix?

     == Results
     The filtered houses are sorted by size.